capellopablo/hide-wordpress-setup/README.md

 # Hide WordPress Install

-Custom WordPress intall for security
+Custom WordPress install for security or other reasons

 ## Features